seek-oss/seek.automation.stub/README.md

 }
 ```

-To use the above, you can do something similar to below, but of-course you can register multiple interactions using the RegisterInteraction
+To use the above, you can do something similar to below, but of-course you can register multiple interactions, using the RegisterInteraction
 method:

 ```csharp